genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/05_access-control/06_authorisation.md

 ```

-## Defining a permission rule using Groovy and XML
+## Defining a permission rule using Groovy and xml

-All permission rules are held in the file **auth-permissions.xml**.
+All permission rules are held in the **auth-permissions.xml** file.
 In this file, you define rules against a specific entity, and each entity is defined against a database table.

 We have a preExpression block inside our file, which is applied to all entities.
 This makes the definition `isUserEnabled` available to all entities.